nz-social-investment-agency/sia_analytical_processes/output/neo4j_and_graph_databases.md

 ## What is a graph database and why do we use them?
 Most of the data warehouses we work with at the SIA are relational.
 These are a set of highly structured tables that are joined together via primary keys and foreign keys.
 Joins are carried out once the query is run.
 Relational databases are not suited for modelling networks of highly connected objects.
 For exmaple, if you were looking at friends of friends you would need several many to many recursive joins to capture this in a relational database.
 This increases query latency.
 A relational database will have complexity proportional to the cardinality of the tables O(|A|+|B|) - hash join O(|A|*|B|) - nested loop join O(???) index join - will depend on the number of pages in the index I guess

 Graph databases have a different structure.
 Relationships are stored at the individual level.
-Nodes are linked to each other in the graph database directly in the storage so no lookups are necessary this reduces the run time of queries significantly as the networks gets larger and more connected Neo4j has O(k) complexity where k is the number of edges.
+Nodes are linked to each other in the graph database directly in the storage so no lookups are necessary this reduces the run time of queries significantly as the networks gets larger and more connected graph databases have O(k) complexity where k is the number of edges.

 [Neo4j](https://neo4j.com/) is a popular graph database tool and is what the M&I team have used for proof of concepts.